gabdev01/codewars-challenge/README.md

 Application notes :
  * The app is compatible offline
- * Need some extra work to have the app to survive configuration change and process deaths initiated by the system.
+ * Need some extra work to have the app survive configuration change and process deaths initiated by the system